pmunts/muntsos/README.txt

 specifically for MuntsOS.
 The startup script that installs .deb packages also installs .rpm and .nupkg packages.

-The GPIO Server extension package demonstrates how to build a Debian package that adds application specific software to MuntsOS.

 Thirdly, the system startup script /etc/rc can be configured via a kernel command line option to search for a subdirectory called autoexec.d in various places, such as SD card, USB flash drive, USB